Coal tit: Subspecies

-A number of coal tit subspecies are distinguished.
-The differences in colouration are quite pronounced in some of them, while their differences in size are more subtle.
-Coal tits from Asia follow Bergmann's rule, being larger in colder regions; those from further west, however, do not, as the birds from the uplands around the Mediterranean are larger than those from northern Europe.
-Across its range, tail length in relation to body length increases along a cline running from southwest to northeast.
+The differences in colouration are quite pronounced in some of them, while the differences in size are more subtle.
+Coal tits from Asia follow Bergmann's rule, being larger in colder regions.
+However, those from further west do not conform to this rule, as the birds from the uplands around the Mediterranean are larger than those from northern Europe.
+Across its range, the ratio of tail length to body length increases along a cline running from southwest to northeast.

 The British race P. a. britannicus has an olive hue to its brownish-grey back plumage, distinguishing it from the continental European nominate subspecies P. a. ater and P. a. abietum in which the back is bluish grey without a hint of green or brown.
 The Irish race P. a. hibernicus is distinguished from britannicus by the pale sulphur-yellow cheeks, breast and belly.
-It also has a paler rump (due to light fringes of the uppertail coverts) and a larger bill than its relatives from Britain and the Continent.
+It also has a paler rump due to light fringes of the uppertail coverts, and a larger bill than its relatives from Britain and the Continent.

-The North African race P. a. ledouci has yellow underparts and cheeks, and the Cypriot P. a. cypriotes has a buff tinge to its upper parts, and deep buff underparts.
+The North African race P. a. ledouci has yellow underparts and cheeks, and the Cypriot P. a. cypriotes has a buff tinge to its upperparts and deep buff underparts.
 Asian subspecies are generally rather dusky brownish except for the black-and-white head; they include among others P. a. michalowskii of the Caucasus, P. a. phaeonotus of Iran, or the Himalayan coal tit P. a. aemodius of southwestern China.

+The black-crested tit (P. a. melanolophus, also known as the spot-winged tit) is a unique subspecies from South Asia that was formerly considered a distinct species from the coal tit.
+Due to similar vocalisations and behaviour, as well as paraphyly of the traditional coal tit if the black-crested tit is excluded, the two are now considered conspecific.
+It intergrades with the coal tit subspecies P. a. aemodius in western Nepal, and looks like a crested, darker version of the nominate subspecies.